xMoogle/Desafio-tunts/README.md

    npm install

- wait until all files are downloaded then type the comand?
+ wait until all files are downloaded then type the comand:

     node .